 You should have a check-up at least once a year to monitor your risk of developing cardiovascular disease or diabetes.
 This will include recording your weight, checking your blood pressure and having any appropriate blood tests

 Read more information about losing weight and improving fitness.

 Self care is an essential part of daily life.
 It involves taking responsibility for your own health and wellbeing, with support from the people involved in your care.
 Self care includes staying fit and maintaining good physical and mental health, preventing illness or accidents and caring more effectively for minor ailments and long-term conditions.

 People with long-term conditions can benefit enormously from being helped with self care.
 They can live longer, have less pain, anxiety, depression and fatigue, have a better quality of life and be more active and independent.

-One course run by MDF The Bipolar Organisation aims to teach people with bipolar disorder how to manage their illness.
+One course run by Bipolar UK aims to teach people with bipolar disorder how to manage their illness.
 The programme includes information about: